 Set up the refinement as below.
 To save time, assign it to a pre-saved topological entity set named Local element size refinement.

 Now we can go back to the Mesh tab and hit ‘Generate’.

 Now, with the controlled cell size, it’s possible to see a big difference in the fins’ discretization.

 So far, we have learned how to visualize the mesh on surfaces.
 However, this does not give us any information regarding the interior elements.
 For such cases, a Mesh clip can be used to see the interior cells.
 Please follow the steps below:

 As we are not interested in seeing the quality of the cells at the moment, change the Scalar to ‘None’ and enable Show element mesh.
 Now the interior is visible.
 We can see the hexahedral cells in the middle of the domain.
 By zooming in to the fins, the boundary layers can be seen:

 From the image above, we can see that mesh size suddenly increases when it transitions from tetrahedral to hexahedral cells.

-While this is not a big deal in thermal conductivity, it may cause inaccuracy or even create instability in flow simulations.
-Additionally, due to the natural convection, hot air is expected to rise along the vertical axis of the heat sink.
+Due to the natural convection, a hot air plume is expected to rise along the vertical axis of the heat sink.
 To ensure that we are capturing the convection plume more accurately, a region refinement is recommended.